 Thrombotic Thrombocytopenic Purpura is a rare blood disorder that is considered a true medical emergency.
-TTP is diagnosed at a rate of 3-4 in 1 million people per year.
-Potentially fatal complications can result from internal blood clotting with damage to critical organs such as the brain, heart and kidneys.
+TTP is diagnosed at a rate of 3-4in 1 million people per year.
+Potentially fatal complications can result from internal blood clotting, with damage to critical organs such as the brain and heart.

 Types of TTP